Dear Members,

 incorporates risk treatment plans in the strategy, business and operational plans.

-management. (b) to establish a framework for the company's risk management process and to
+(b) to establish a framework for the company's risk management process and to ensure

-ensure its implementation. (c) to enable compliance with appropriate regulations, wherever
+(c) to enable compliance with appropriate regulations, wherever applicable, through the

 8. QUALITY MANAGEMENT CERTIFICATION